shrimpynuts/gatsby-blog/content/blog/sentiment-analysis/index.md

 ---
-title: Experimentation With Five Sentiment Analysis Techniques
+title: Experimentation With Sentiment Analysis Techniques
 date: "2019-06-22"
 home: true
 description: "Naive attempt to achieve traditional stock market alpha from sentiment analysis performed on news articles, using techniques including a TensorFlow neural net, a custom subjectivity lexicon, and NLTK."